ediboc/ediboc/README.md

 # Hi there 👋, I'm Eduardo E. Bocarruido T.

-I'm a Data scientist and Actuary working at [Instituto de Ingeniería del Conocimiento](https://www.iic.uam.es/) (IIC) in Madrid, Spain
+I'm a Data scientist and Actuary working at [Instituto de Ingeniería del Conocimiento](https://www.iic.uam.es/) (IIC) in Madrid, Spain.
+Passionate about computer vision and everything related to artificial intelligence
 <!--
 **ediboc/ediboc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.